Preparing for baby on a small budget can come across like an impossible task to begin with.

 We all want our nurseries to be fully kitted out with all the latest that technology has to offer.
 We sometimes feel like this will make us perfect parents.

-If you have a baby on the way and no real budget, you can find some great things here to purchase that will not send you into financial destitution.
+If you have a baby on the way and no real budget, you can find some great tips here on things to purchase that will not send you into financial destitution.

-Speaking as a mother of 4 I have put together a simple checklist of items that are more necessary for you to purchase right from the very beginning.
+Speaking as a mother of 4, I have put together a simple checklist of items that are necessary for you to purchase right from the very beginning.